gfellerph/compose/README.md

 compose
 =======

-String composing with placeholders for JavaScript
+String composing with placeholders for JavaScript.

+Add the compose.min.js to the <head> section of your page and start composing strings!

 Use: